 Remember, employers who take on apprentices and trainees understand that you probably won’t have years of experience or industry qualifications, so don’t panic.
 Nevertheless, here are some tips that can help you stand out from the crowd when applying for a position.

-Many CVs have a traditional layout where you list your academic achievements followed by previous jobs and work experience.
+The traditional resume format may not always be the best approach.
+List your academic achievements followed by previous jobs and work experience.
 This can be difficult for recent school leavers or other people that have been out of the workplace for a long period of time, as they might not have enough relevant information to include.
 Apprenticeship Central offers Resume Builder tools that allow you to pick a template that best showcases your particular range of skills.

 Your experience doesn’t have to be paid work; there are many activities you regularly do that give you transferable skills.
 Play sports after school?
 Highlight how this requires teamwork and leadership.
 Perform voluntary work for local charities?
 Emphasise how this has helped you develop your interpersonal skills.
 Most hobbies and interests can provide useful abilities for the workplace.